 Jonesborough Chocolate Fest

-Just in time for Valentine’s Day in February, Jonesborough will host the 5th annual Chocolate Fest throughout its historic downtown.
+Just in time for Valentine’s Day in February, Jonesborough hosts Chocolate Fest throughout its historic downtown.
 Guests can look forward to sampling all different kinds of delectable chocolates, from truffles and fudge to dipped fruit and hot cocoa.
 Various businesses around Jonesborough act as stops during the Chocolate Fest and attendees can visit as many or as few of the participating shops as they choose.
 Each chocolate treat costs one ticket, and guests are encouraged to purchase tickets online in advance to be picked up at the event.

 Elizabethton Covered Bridge Celebration

 The small town of Elizabethton is perhaps best known for the beautiful 19th-century bridge spanning the Doe River, which is situated near the charming downtown area.
 The bridge becomes the center point of a weekend-long family-friendly celebration complete with live music, crafts, classic cars, and fireworks.
 Each year, dozens of local food vendors come out and serve fair favorites for event-goers to enjoy alongside the array of entertainment.

 Rogersville Heritage Days Festival and Chili Cookoff